mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 ### Pre-Requisites

 1. PowerShell is installed in your Windows system.
-2. Install Android Studio on your Windows machine.
+2. Install [Android Studio](https://developer.android.com/studio) on your Windows machine.
 3. Add ANDROID\_HOME to your Windows environment variable.
-   1. To check if your ANDROID\_HOME setup is correctly done, open a PowerShell terminal and run this command `adb --version.`
+   1. To check if your ANDROID\_HOME setup is correctly done, open a PowerShell terminal and run this command `adb --version`.
    2. Note down the ADB version.
 4. Install Java JDK 11 and set JAVA\_HOME
    1. Run `java --version` to check if the Java is installed correctly.